andreas-schroeder/kafka-health-check/README.md

 * The check will try to create the health check topic only on its first connection after startup.
 If the topic disappears later while the check is running, it will not try to re-create its health check topic.
 * If the broker health check fails, the cluster health will be set to `red`.
+* For each check, the Kafka cluster metadata is fetched from ZooKeeper, i.e. the full data on brokers and topic partitions with replicas.